-A student on Academic Probation whose Cumulative Grade Point Average falls below a 1.50 or academically suspended for a second time will be academically dismissed from the College.
-Academic Dismissal is permanent unless, with good cause, the student may reapply to the College after one calendar year and be accepted under special consideration by the Academic Affairs Office and Student Success Center.
+A student on Academic Probation whose Cumulative Grade Point Average falls below a 1.50 or who is academically suspended for a second time will be academically dismissed from the College.
+Academic Dismissal is permanent unless, with good cause, the student may reapply to the College after one calendar year and be accepted under special consideration by the Lackawanna College Appeals Committee.
 You must be in good disciplinary standing to be removed from academic suspension.

-For students in specialty programs, please refer to the specialty program handbook for additional information.
-Students on disciplinary probation should contact the Student Conduct and Community Standards office for your disciplinary status at (570) 955-1522.
+Students in specialty programs should refer to their program handbook for additional information.

+Students on disciplinary probation should contact the Student Accountability and Restorative Practices office for your disciplinary status at (570) 955-1522.